Anargha10/guruAI-aiCoach/README.md

 Resume Builder:
 Build your resume using the form, preview your Markdown, and download a PDF version.
 An alert will prompt users to save their resume before downloading to ensure the latest content is captured.

+Cover Letter builder:
+you can generate multiple cover letters, along with deleting them.
+You just have to copy and paste the job description

 Deployment
 Vercel: